neocturne/picachoo/README.md

 # PiCaChoo - The PictureCategoryChooser

-PiCaChoo is an image (and video) viewer and image organization tool.
-The arrow keys can be used to move files into four different directories.
+PiCaChoo is an image (and video) viewer and organization tool.
+The Numpad or arrow keys can be used to move files into up to 8 different directories.

 ## Build